ENHANCE-PET/PUMA/README.md

 Well, in the world of mathematics and science, 'Z' often represents the unknown, the variable that's yet to be discovered, or the final destination in a series.
 We at QIMP believe in always pushing boundaries, venturing into uncharted territories, and staying on the cutting edge of technology.
 The 'Z' embodies this philosophy.
 It represents our constant quest to uncover what lies beyond the known, to explore the undiscovered, and to bring you the future of medical imaging.

 Each time you see a 'Z' in one of our package names, be reminded of the spirit of exploration and discovery that drives our work.
 With QIMP, you're not just installing a package; you're joining us on a journey to the frontiers of medical image processing.
-Here's to exploring the 'Z' dimension together! rocket
+Here's to exploring the 'Z' dimension together! 🚀